ucsb-cs156-s23/team03-staff/docs/oauth.md

 Rookie mistake!
 I literally had `my-heroku-app` instead of `demo-spring-react-example`.

 Change it to the correct URI, click save.
-Then go back to the URL for the home page of your app and refresh the page (you don't need to restart the Heroku backend; just refresh your browser page.)
+Then go back to the URL for the home page of your app and refresh the page (you don't need to restart the Dokku backend; just refresh your browser page.)
 Click login again, and you should get something like this:

 <img src="https://user-images.githubusercontent.com/1119017/149856532-b1cda813-bd3f-4fd1-a79e-630e5929d7be.png" alt="Choose an Account" width="600" />